Atmosphere shot from the gallery weekend – photo taken from the street looking into the open gallery space.

-Studio Syd is a professional art studio for artists with disabilities in Skåne.
-The studio, run by Malmö Konsthall, is the first dedicated professional art initiative for artists with disabilities in southern Sweden.
-The project aims to bring visibility to this group within the arts and culture sectors, highlight their significant contributions to regional art development, and create new structures for professional artistic practice within the group.
+KOAS (formerly Studio Syd) is a professional art studio for artists with non-normative abilities in Skåne.
+Run by Malmö Konsthall, the studio is the first dedicated professional art initiative for artists with non-normative abilities in southern Sweden.
+The aim of the project is to raise the visibility of this group within the art and cultural field, highlight its significant contribution to artistic development in the region, and create new structures for professional artistic practice within the group.

 A bridge to the established art world

-The studio, provisionally titled Studio Syd, is aimed at artists with disabilities in Skåne who want to develop a professional art practice.
+KOAS – an artistic oasis in a chaotic world – is an outward-facing artistic initiative that supports artists in Skåne with non-normative abilities who wish to develop a professional artistic practice.
+The aim is to create an inclusive space where accessibility and self-determination are central, and where more people are given the opportunity to be seen and to shape the future of contemporary art.
 The studio’s purpose is to open pathways into the established art world for individuals who have previously lacked access to it.
-While there are currently opportunities for this group to work professionally in other cultural fields in Skåne, there are none within the visual arts.
+Today, there are opportunities for this group to work professionally in other cultural fields in Skåne, but not within the visual arts.
+The project was called Studio Syd until January 2025, when a new name was developed in consultation with the studio’s appointed artists.

 With support from The Swedish Inheritance Fund